SpurwingIO/Spurwing-API-NodeJS-Library/README.md

 Lightweight NodeJS library for Spurwing's API.

 Spurwing's API makes it easy to add robust scheduling and booking to your application.
-We power millions of appointment bookings for thousands of companies, from marketplaces to SaaS to healthcare.
+We power millions of appointment bookings for thousands of companies, from marketplaces to SaaS & healthcare.

 ## Account
 To use this API you need to obtain API credentials by signin up here: https://spurwing.io/